boulderdsa/boulderdsa.github.io/resources.md

 * Want an introduction to what socialism is all about?
 Check out [The ABCs of Socialism](https://s3.jacobinmag.com/issues/jacobin-abcs.pdf).
 * For more leftist news and discussion, try reading [Jacobin magazine](https://www.jacobinmag.com/).

+As specified in our [bylaws]({% link resources/bylaws.md %}), the chapter is led by the following elected officers, who can be contacted by [email][email-officers].

+* Co-Chairs: Meagan Arango and Austin Bennett
+* Communications Facilitator: Felicia Hamilton
+* Treasurer: Sam Zhang
+* Organizers: A.J.
+Nichols, Ruy Arango, and Jon Lamar

 _[Links TBD for Housing and M4All working groups.]_

+[email-officers]: mailto:boulderdsa@gmail.com